nightingaleproject/Reference-Client/README.md

+# Overview
+NCHS is working to modernize the national collection and exchange of mortality data by developing and deploying new Application Programming Interfaces (APIs) for data exchange, implementing modern standards health like HL7's Fast Healthcare Interoperability Resources (FHIR), and improving overall systems and processes.
+This repository provides a reference implementation and documentation describing the Client API, which supports the client side exchange of mortality data between NCHS and vital records jurisdictions.
+For the server side implementation, see [NVSS API server](https://github.com/nightingaleproject/Reference-NCHS-API).

 # Reference Client API
-The Reference Client API is an example implementation for jurisdications that handles submitting VRDR FHIR Messages to an NVSS API server, reliable delivery (acknowledgements and retries), and message responses.
+The Reference Client API is an example implementation for jurisdications that handles submitting VRDR FHIR Messages to the [NVSS API server](https://github.com/nightingaleproject/Reference-NCHS-API), reliable delivery (acknowledgements and retries), and retrieving message responses.
 The implementation follows the [FHIR Messaging IG](http://build.fhir.org/ig/nightingaleproject/vital_records_fhir_messaging_ig/branches/main/message.html).
 The client leverages the [vrdr-dotnet](https://github.com/nightingaleproject/vrdr-dotnet) library to create and parse FHIR Messages.

+The reference implementation is developed for .NET using C#.
+The client is responsible for interacting with the NVSS API server so jurisdictions do not need to repeat the same implementation.
+The client abstracts away the reliable message delivery and retrieval between the client and NVSS API server.
+It provides its own API interface to jurisdictions to simplify their workflow.

 # Use Cases
-This client can be used to test and demo sending messages to the NVSS API Server using the FHIR Messaging IG format.
+This client can be used to test and demo messaging between the client and the NVSS API Server using the FHIR Messaging IG format.
 It can also be used as reference for jurisdictions building their own client implementation.

 ## Architecture Diagram
 <img src="resources/architecture.png" alt="drawing" width="750"/>